-There are two reasons for the 5-star difficulty rating of this cache: the driving distance between the nine other caches in the series, and the number of puzzles in the final exam.
-The difficulty lies in the amount of effort needed to complete the exam, not in the difficulty or complexity of the puzzles along the way.
-If you've been paying attention to the lessons in this series, you should have no trouble passing the test.
+The difficulty in this puzzle lies in the amount of effort needed to complete the exam, not in the complexity of the puzzles along the way.
+If you've pay attention to the lessons in this series, you should have no trouble passing the test.
 Don't be afraid to try anything you've learned.

 Note for Remote Solvers

 To give remote solvers a chance to record a long-distance find here, I have placed the Puzzle Solving 101 Remote Solver TB into this cache.
 This is a virtual travel bug - it does not physically reside in the cache.
-On the last puzzle of the Final Exam, you will be asked to verify your solution of the other nine puzzles in the series.
+On the last puzzle of the Final Exam, you will be asked to verify your solution to the final puzzle.
 If your verification is correct, you will be given the tracking number to log a find on the TB.

 The Final Exam

 Your diploma is in the cache, along with your graduation present.